Reboot-X-2023/Useful-Information/README.md

 You can use create React app to start a new project, the documentation can be found here: https://create-react-app.dev/docs/getting-started

-Here is the link to access the documentation: https://rebootxconstellation.z33.web.core.windows.net/setup/developers
+Here is the link to access the documentation.
+Please note the setup is different than the documentation because we are outside of the LBG environment, the instructions can be found below to set it up locally. https://rebootxconstellation.z33.web.core.windows.net/setup/developers

 And to download the package: